Exam-o-botica/exam-o-bot/README.md

 # exam-o-bot
-Bot for easy creation and passing of tests
+Telegram Bot for easy creation and passing of tests using google-forms API.